'We'll Figure This Out': A Trip with Tim Duncan to Help Save the Virgin Islands

 In 1989, when Duncan was 13, Hurricane Hugo hit St. Croix as a Category 4 storm.
 He spent the night in the bathroom with his mother, Ione, and sister Cheryl.
 His father, who had built their home himself, watched from down the hallway, hoping his handiwork would hold.
 It did.
 (In fact, the home has survived every storm since, and Duncan still owns it.)

-Hugo changed so much in Duncan’s life.
-In the immediate aftermath, it meant that he and his family — and most of the islands — were forced to accept the generosity of strangers and aid from the government as they attempted to rebuild their businesses and their homes and their lives.
-They also learned to lean on each other in ways they hadn’t before.
-Harvey and her family leant their generator to the Duncans, a gift he’s grateful for even now.
+Hugo changed so much in Duncan's life.
+In the immediate aftermath, it meant that he and his family—and most of the islands—were forced to accept the generosity of strangers and aid from the government as they attempted to rebuild their businesses, homes and lives.
+They also learned to lean on each other in ways they hadn't before.
+Harvey and her family lent their generator to the Duncans, a gift he's grateful for even now.

-Before Hugo, Duncan had hoped to become an Olympic swimmer, but the hurricane destroyed the only Olympic-sized swimming pool on the island.
+Before Hugo, Duncan had hoped to become an Olympic swimmer, but the hurricane destroyed the only Olympic-sized pool on the island.
 He tried training in the ocean for a while, but he was scared of being attacked by sharks.
-Shortly thereafter, he switched to basketball, eventually becoming one of the most successful players of his generation and one of the greatest power forwards of all time.
+Shortly thereafter, he switched to basketball and eventually became one of the most successful players of his generation and one of the greatest power forwards of all time.

 During his NBA career, his desire to maintain a low profile meant turning down millions of dollars in potential endorsements and shoe deals.
-After he retired, he relished living the lowkey life he’d grown up with and come to remember covetously.
-Although it’s been busier than he expected—“Too many people found out I had extra time on my hands,” he jokes—he’s been able to spend more time doing what he loves.
+After he retired, he relished living the low-key life he'd grown up with and remembered covetously.
+Although it's been busier than he expected—"Too many people found out I had extra time on my hands," he jokes—he's been able to spend more time doing what he loves.

 He and his longtime girlfriend, Vanessa Macias, welcomed a baby girl, Quill, into the world in March.
 (She is named after Guardians of the Galaxy character Peter Quill.)
 He works at his custom car shop, Black Jack, most days.
 And in his spare time, he travels with his older brother, Scott Duncan, a jet-setting videographer.
-In the spring they hopscotched around South America.
+In the spring, they hopscotched around South America.
 In the summer, as the NBA playoffs were beginning, Tim began to feel a slight regret about retiring.

-“Up here,” he says, pointing to his head, “I can still play.”
-Then he points to his knees: “It’s these that don’t agree with me.”
+"Up here," he says, pointing to his head, "I can still play."
+Then he points to his knees: "It's these that don't agree with me."

-To cheer him up, Scott flew him to Fiji and showed him some secret spots he’s learned in his years of travels.
-“Tim is just starting his adventure,” Scott says.
+To cheer him up, Scott flew him to Fiji and showed him some secret spots he's found in his years of travels.
+"Tim is just starting his adventure," Scott says.
 But as Tim watched Hurricane Harvey hit Texas and then saw the reports of even more devastating storms setting in on the Caribbean, he knew it was time to get back to work.

-Back at the ballpark where all the tables are set up, after he says so long to his former neighbor, Harvey, two women behind him ask if he wants them to be his stand-ins for future photos.
-“Please!” he replies.
+At the ballpark where all the tables are set up, after he says bye to his former neighbor, two women behind Duncan ask if he wants them to be his stand-ins for future photos.
+"Please!" he replies.
 His security guard, Mark Assad, who works road games for the Spurs, asks if he wants a break—or a Red Bull.
-“I’m good,” Duncan says.
-Then, channeling his inner Kobe Bryant, he adds: “I’m gonna Mamba.”
+"I'm good," Duncan says.
+Then, channeling his inner Kobe Bryant, he adds: "I'm gonna Mamba."

 They had originally planned to serve food to 500 people, but they ended up with enough to feed 2,200, so Duncan begins going through the line himself to fill bags for delivery to the elderly and homebound.
 The other members of his team can carry about three bags using both hands; Duncan takes four on his left arm so he can keep his right hand free for pictures and autographs.
 Watching him from close behind, Assad chuckles to himself.

-“That man right there is a gentle, gentle, gentle giant,” he says.
-“That’s just a big, giant teddy bear right there.
+"That man right there is a gentle, gentle, gentle giant," he says.
+"That's just a big, giant teddy bear right there.
 He lives to do stuff like this.
-He loves it.”
+He loves it."

-Along the way Duncan listens intently as people tell him their stories.
-One woman approaches in a surgical mask because she fears carbon monoxide poisoning from the hole in her generator.
+Along the way, Duncan listens intently as people tell him their stories.
+One woman approaches in a surgical mask, because she fears carbon monoxide poisoning from the hole in her generator.
 She walks away weeping.
 Another woman hands her phone to Duncan so her two children can tell him how they raised $50 each for the cause by selling lemonade.
-Members of the military and even the Virgin Islands’ Chief of Police, Winsbut McFarland, thank him for his continued work in the community.
+Members of the military and even the St. Croix chief of police, Winsbut McFarland, thank him for his continued work in the community.

 "I wouldn't have wanted any of this to happen," Duncan says, "but it's been a good thing for me to come here and give back.
 Without what happened—without the storms—I probably would have just stayed in my little shell.
 There was no way around it though: Helping had to mean stepping out of my comfort zone."